tamimhasan19702/holiday-calendar/README.txt

 == Changelog ==

-= 1.0.0 =
+= 1.0.1 =
-* Initial release of the plugin
-* Added functionality to add holidays with title, description, date, and page link
+* Updated functionality to allow users to add multiple dates for a holiday.
-* Added functionality to show holidays according to their dates in three cards: past, present, and future
+* Improved frontend display to show recent past, today, and upcoming holidays.
+* Updated responsive styles to fix overflow issues.
+* Enhanced queries for better performance.

 == Upgrade Notice ==

-= 1.0.0 =
+= 1.0.1 =
-Initial release of the plugin.
+Added support for multiple dates per holiday and improved the frontend display and styles.